-How regional pricing could make bills cheaper
+How zonal pricing could make bills cheaper

 Our CEO made headlines recently when he said Scotland could have the cheapest power in Europe if the UK moved to regional energy pricing.